zio/zio-constraintless/README.md

 It doesn't allow you to have a compiler with multiple constraints.

-With Hughe's scheme we have a Typeable interface where all expression nodes return `F[A]` where `F[_]` has an instance of `Typeable`.
-Note htat this `F[_]` needs to be different if the constraints are different.
-This means if a compiler needs multiple constraints, typechecking becomes almost impossible.

-A few excerpts from the paper:
+A few excerpts from the paper on why it doesn't work:

 ```scala
 class Typeable p a valueP :: a → p a